What Is Geofencing And How Does It Work?….Location Based Software

 • Mobile push notifications – there are mobile push notification companies that use geofencing primarily for retailers.
 We’ve seen costs range from $100 – $1000/month to implement into your existing mobile applications.

-• Trigger text messages or alerts – Same as for mobile push notification, it can also be used for sending out alerts to people.
-These cost for this service is actually a bit less ranging from $20 to $500/month.
+• Trigger text messages or alerts – Similar to mobile push notifications, it can also be used to send out alerts to people.
+The cost for this service is actually a bit less, ranging from $20 to $500/month.

 • Geofencing Marketing Costs – this is traditional geofencing marketing technology.
 Most Demand Side Platforms will charge.
-A minimum os $10,000/month, but there are few that charge less such as Propellant Media and other digital advertising technology companies.
+A minimum of $10,000/month, but there are few that charge less, such as Propellant Media and other digital advertising technology companies.

 • Track your pets and even your spouses – this type of geofencing meaning is usually less expensive and can cost a consumer anywhere from $25/month to $100/month

-• Deliver location-based marketing data for research purposes – there are geofencing meaning market research companies such as Gimbal that allows you track people.
-These cost for this type fo service ranges from $500/month to $10,000/month.
+Deliver location-based marketing data for research purposes – there are geofencing, meaning market research companies such as Gimbal, that allow you to track people.
+The cost for this type of service ranges from $500/month to $10,000/month.

 Geofencing Disadvantages – Challenges To Consider